How to Help Make Your Terre Haute, IN Home More Energy Efficient

 According to the U.S. Environmental Protection Agency (EPA), since the ENERGY STAR program began, American families and businesses have saved $297 billion on utility bills and prevented more than 2.1 billion metric tons of greenhouse gas emissions with help from ENERGY STAR.

-Did you know, for a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save you $101-$538 a year on energy expenses according to ENERGY STAR?
+Did you know, for a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save you $101-$538 a year on energy costs according to ENERGY STAR's website on benefits?
 It’s true – and according to energystar.gov, they could lower your carbon footprint by an average of 12 percent nationwide, compared to non-certified products.

-door products have energy efficient options and many achieve ENERGY STAR-requirements.
+- All our window and door products have energy efficient options and many achieve ENERGY STAR-requirements.

 - We use a Low-E insulating glass with argon to prevent heat from transferring into your home.

-The more “green” features you include in your home, the more you can find a return on investment shown through energy savings and decreased energy bills.
+The more “green” features you include in your home, the more you can see a return on investment shown through energy savings and decreased energy bills.
 And keep in mind that for large-scale replacements like windows and appliances, the cost of the initial product is reduced over time through your energy savings.